yassinmtibaa/Magnetic-Door-Window-Sensor/README.md

 ### Step 4: Testing the System
-.When the door or window is closed, the reed switch will be in a closed state (magnet present), and the system should turn off the buzzer and LED (green).
+- When the door or window is closed, the reed switch will be in a closed state (magnet present), and the system should turn off the buzzer and LED (green).
-.When the door or window is opened, the reed switch will open (magnet moved away), and the system will trigger the buzzer and turn on the LED (red).
+- When the door or window is opened, the reed switch will open (magnet moved away), and the system will trigger the buzzer and turn on the LED (red).

 ## Code Explanation

 ### Main Components:

-. **main.c:** This file contains the main logic for reading the reed switch status and controlling the buzzer and LED.
+- **main.c:** This file contains the main logic for reading the reed switch status and controlling the buzzer and LED.
-. **GPIO Initialization (MX_GPIO_Init):** Configures the GPIO pins for input and output.
+- **GPIO Initialization (MX_GPIO_Init):** Configures the GPIO pins for input and output.
-. **Reed Switch Logic:** Checks the status of the reed switch (open or closed) and takes appropriate action (activating the buzzer and LED).
+- **Reed Switch Logic:** Checks the status of the reed switch (open or closed) and takes appropriate action (activating the buzzer and LED).
-. **System Clock Configuration:** Ensures the STM32F0 microcontroller operates at the correct clock speed.
+- **System Clock Configuration:** Ensures the STM32F0 microcontroller operates at the correct clock speed.

 ## Example Code:
 ```bash